Courtza Stakes

-The W. W. Cockram Stakes is a Melbourne Racing Club Group 3 Thoroughbred horse race for mares four years old and older, run at set weights with penalties, over a distance of 1200 metres at Caulfield Racecourse, Melbourne, Australia.
+The Courtza Stakes is a Melbourne Racing Club Group 3 Thoroughbred horse race for mares four years old and older, run at set weights with penalties, over a distance of 1200 metres at Caulfield Racecourse, Melbourne, Australia.

 History

 Name

-The race is named in honour of prominent Victorian breeder W.W.
+Up to 2025 the race was known as the Cockram Stakes named in honour of prominent Victorian breeder W.W.
 (Wally) Cockram, who served as Vice Chairman of the Victorian Amateur Turf Club and Melbourne Racing Club from 1970 to 1984.